How To Clean a Keurig Coffee Machine

 - Disassemble and wash removable parts: Remove the water reservoir and lid, mug stand, and also the K-Cup holder.
 Wash these pieces in warm, soapy water and dry.

 - Wipe machine surface: With a clean, dry cloth (or a damp cloth where needed), wipe the surface of the machine.
 Don’t forget the area around the coffee pod holder where coffee and tea granules may collect.
 Return all the removable parts and plug in the machine.

 - Run the machine: Start the brew cycle without inserting a K-cup.
-Repeat until reservoir is empty, discarding the mug contents after each brewing cycle.
+Repeat until the reservoir is empty, discarding the mug contents after each brewing cycle.
 This process will help remove lime and scale buildup.
 Keurig recommends descaling your brewer at least every 3 to 6 months depending on your water source.

 - Repeat rinse with water: Repeat the process using only plain water in the reservoir to remove any residual vinegar taste.